-The Reserve contains only revaluation gains accumulated since 1 April 2007, the date that the reserve was created.
+The reserve contains only revaluation gains accumulated since 1 April 2007, the date that the reserve was created.
 Accumulated gains arising before that date are consolidated into the balance on the Capital Adjustment Account.

-2015/16 2016/17 £000 £000 (11,897) Balance at 1 April (10,123) - Upward revaluation of assets - 1,158 Downward revaluation of assets and impairment losses not charged to the Surplus/Deficit on the Provision of Services - 1,158 Surplus or deficit on revaluation of non-current assets not posted to the Surplus or Deficit on the Provision of Services - 567 Difference between fair value depreciation and historical cost depreciation 1,248 49 Accumulated gains on assets sold or scrapped 70 616 Amount written off to the Capital Adjustment Account 1,318 (10,123) Balance at 31 March (8,805)
+2017/18 2018/19 £000 £000 (8,805) Balance at 1 April (7,665) - Upward revaluation of assets (12,102) - Downward revaluation of assets and impairment losses not charged to the Surplus/Deficit on the Provision of Services - - Surplus or deficit on revaluation of non-current assets not posted to the Surplus or Deficit on the Provision of Services (12,102) 975 Difference between fair value depreciation and historical cost depreciation 866 165 Accumulated gains on assets sold or scrapped 772 1,140 Amount written off to the Capital Adjustment Account 1,638 (7,665) Balance at 31 March (18,129)

-Available for Sale Financial Instruments Reserve
+Financial Instruments Revaluation Reserve

-The Available for Sale Financial Instruments Reserve contains the gains made by the Authority arising from increases in the value of its investments that have quoted market prices or otherwise do not have fixed or determinable payments.
+The Financial Instruments Revaluation Reserve contains the gains made by the Authority arising from increases in the value of its investments that have quoted market prices or otherwise do not have fixed or determinable payments.
 The balance is reduced when investments with accumulated gains are: